azoth-lang/azoth.language.design/built-in-types.md

 efficiently as a null pointer.
 However, the name "nullable" seemed to carry with it too much history and implied that they were bad or dangerous.
 A more neutral name seemed appropriate.
 Looking at the options, it seemed that "optional" was the clearest.
-Both Java and Swift name option types that and they are two of the languages most concerned with clear names.
-Like Swift the `T?` syntax means it isn't necessary to write out the name optional normally.
+Both Java and Swift name option types that and they are two of the languages most are concerned with clear names.
+Like Swift the `T?` syntax means it isn't necessary to write out the name optional.

 When considering what to name the two values of an option type, `Some[T]` and `none`.
 Seemed the clearly better choice.
+However, that has been further simplified by eliminating the need for a `Some[T]` type.

 ## Tuples